gontainer/gontainer-helpers/graph/README.md

 # Graph

-This package provides tool to detect circular dependencies and find all dependant nodes in graphs.
+This package provides a tool to detect circular dependencies and find all dependant nodes in graphs.

 ```go
 g := graph.New()